Prologue: Ivy's Hero

 Daryl turned just in time to watch Ivy jump out of her mother’s arms and run at him.
 He squatted down and caught her when she jumped at him.

 “Don’t go,” she cried.

 He sighed.
 “I have to, little one.
 I need to distract the hunter so you and your family can escape.”

 She pouted as she sniffled.

 He pulled her back from him and wiped a tear from her cheek.
-“I will find you again.”
-He said with a smile.
+“I’ll find you again.”
+He smiled.

 Her lips formed a small smile.
 “Promise?”

 She threw her arms around his neck again, and he sighed as he hugged her.
 Her mother had to pull her off him.
 She cried and screamed, and it broke Daryl’s heart to leave her like this.